Ice hotel: Romania

-Bâlea Lake Ice Hotel, the first ice hotel in Eastern Europe was built in 2006 in Romania, deep in the Făgăraș Mountains, at an elevation of 2034 meters above sea level.
-In winter, it is only accessible by cable car, since the national road DN7, the Transfăgărășan, is closed in the winter.
+Bâlea Lake Ice Hotel, the first ice hotel in Eastern Europe, was built in 2006 in Romania, deep in the Făgăraș Mountains at an elevation of 2034 meters above sea level.
+In winter it is only accessible by cable car, since the national road DN7, the Transfăgărășan, is closed in the winter.

-This picturesque setting is next to Bâlea Lake, where each year local craftsmen wait for the lake to freeze, before using the ice to build the small 12-room Ice Hotel and its adjacent Ice Church, Ice Restaurant and Ice Bar.
-Local artists imitate sculptures by Romanian modernist sculptor, Constantin Brâncuși.
-Typically the hotel is completed in December and is open until it melts in late March or April.
+This picturesque setting is next to Bâlea Lake, where each year local craftsmen wait for the lake to freeze before using the ice to build the small 12-room Ice Hotel and its adjacent Ice Church, Ice Restaurant, and Ice Bar.
+Local artists imitate sculptures by Romanian modernist sculptor Constantin Brâncuși.
+Typically the hotel is completed in December and remains open until it melts in late March or April.

-Bedding, furs, specialist sleeping bags are all provided, with bathroom facilities nearby.
-There are two chalets within walking distance, which also provide accommodation.
-Activities such as skiing, sledging or riding a snow bike are on offer.
+Bedding, furs, and special sleeping bags are all provided, with bathroom facilities nearby.
+There are two chalets within walking distance which also provide accommodation.
+Activities such as skiing, sledging, and riding a snow bike are on offer.
 Those who are more organised and adventurous can arrange heliskiing.

-The Bâlea Lake Ice Hotel is Romanian owned, but has a relationship with a travel company Untravelled Paths Limited, based in the United Kingdom.
+The Bâlea Lake Ice Hotel is Romanian owned, but has a relationship with the travel company Untravelled Paths Limited, based in the United Kingdom.